Raju-singh18/Study-Notion-/README.md

 # 📚 StudyNotion – MERN Stack EdTech Platform

 StudyNotion is a **full-stack EdTech platform** built using the **MERN stack** that provides a seamless learning experience for students and instructors.
-It includes **course creation, authentication, dashboard, payments, and video content delivery** – similar to platforms like Udemy or Coursera.

 ---

 ## 🚀 Features